 Then there was the time that I lost hours in LA traffic.
 I usually try to avoid the area though I was ferrying an RV from LAX to Reno and forgot it was the Sunday of Labor Day weekend.

 I’m a normal Mom who has driven across the lower 48 with her three kids.
 Summer road trips offer me the opportunity to relax.
 It’s not fun being the good mom all the time.
 It’s exhausting and I’m over selling good behavior when June rolls around.

 The first to go are the nightly baths.
 I just can’t muster the energy to fight with my boys any longer.
 And really, if the teachers aren’t there to smell them, does it matter that splashed around in the pool instead?

 Next, the nutritious snacks loose the snack war and the kids grab all the sweet and salty snacks.
 The it’s just for vacation excuse wins again.

-But I’m an adventurer at heart, especially when the kids aren’t looking.
-So I’m sharing my miserable night of pseudo-sleeping in the Walmart parking lot.
+Though I’m an adventurer at heart, especially when the kids aren’t looking.
+So I’m sharing my miserable nights of pseudo-sleeping in the Walmart parking lots and pull-outs.

 I know a lot of Walmart haters.
 I respect that.
 As a national parks travel writer, I spend a lot of time in a rugged wilderness without much more than a dusty convenience store.